basecamp/name_of_person/README.md

 ## Maintenance Expectations

 This library is an extraction from Basecamp that's been sufficient in almost unaltered form for over 10 years.
 While contributions are always welcome, do not expect a lot of feature evolution beyond the basics.
-Feel free to fork this library if you'd like to add large upgrades like titulations or different accomodations for other languages.
+Feel free to fork this library if you'd like to add large upgrades like titulations or different accommodations for other languages.

 ## License